2011 Poinsettia Bowl

-The 2011 San Diego County Credit Union Poinsettia Bowl, the seventh edition of the game, was a post-season American college football bowl game, held on December 21, 2011 at Snapdragon Stadium in San Diego, California as part of the 2011–12 NCAA Bowl season.
+The 2011 San Diego County Credit Union Poinsettia Bowl, the seventh edition of the game, was a post-season American college football bowl game, held on December 21, 2011 at Qualcomm Stadium in San Diego, California as part of the 2011–12 NCAA Bowl season.

 The game was played at 5:00 p.m.
 PT on ESPN, and featured the Louisiana Tech Bulldogs from the Western Athletic Conference (WAC) versus the TCU Horned Frogs from the Mountain West Conference.

 Louisiana Tech accepted a bid to compete in the 2011 edition of the game on November 26, while TCU accepted a bid to compete on December 4.

 The TCU Horned Frogs defeated the Louisiana Tech Bulldogs by a final score of 31–24.

 Teams

 TCU

 On December 4, 2011, the TCU Horned Frogs accepted an invite to represent the MWC.
 The Horned Frogs entered the bowl with a record of 10–2 and were the 2011 Mountain West Conference champions.
 This marked the third appearance in this bowl game for the Horned Frogs and their seventh straight bowl appearance.
 TCU came into the game averaging 210.2 yards on the ground.